 It is also worth remember that the John Lewis / Waitrose credit card pays you 0.5% cashback in the form of John Lewis and Waitrose shopping vouchers – and that card is FREE.
 The ASDA Money credit card is also free and pays you 0.5% back in ASDA shopping vouchers.

 As I said initially, there is no easy answer here.
-This new deal, which means you are paying a net £90 after cashback to receive 6,000 Avios and the remaining card benefits for a year, may make it more attractive.
+This new deal offering 2,500 Clubcard points as a sign-up bonus may make it more attractive:

 If you spend £5,000 per year in Tesco, get the card – you will do well with it.
 For these people it is a decent deal even if you pay the full annual fee.